jentaruno/chat-journal/README.md

 ---
 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by using the [+] button to add a chat
+- You can generate the first required action related to adding Xs to a Y by using the Add button to add a chat
-- You can generate the second required action related to adding Xs to a Y by deleting a chat using the [🗑️] delete button
+- You can generate the second required action related to adding Xs to a Y by deleting a chat using the Delete button
-- You can locate my visual component by loading the app
+- You can locate my visual component by loading the app (it has a splash screen)
-- You can save the state of my application by clicking the [💾] save button
+- You can save the state of my application by clicking the Save button
-- You can reload the state of my application by clicking the [📁] load button
+- You can reload the state of my application by clicking the Load button
 ---

 ***References***\